 Persons born before January 1, 1957, will be exempt from this requirement unless proof of immunity is required by the specific program.
 Proof of immunity to measles will be defined as two doses of measles vaccine on or after the first birthday and at least 30 days apart (preferably three months), physician documented history of disease, or serologic evidence of immunity.
 Proof of rubella immunity will mean one dose of rubella vaccine on or after the first birthday or serologic evidence of immunity.
-Proof of mumps immunity will mean one dose of mumps vaccine on or after the first birthday, a physician documented history of disease, or serologic evidence of immunity.
+Proof of mumps immunity will mean one dose of mumps are dose of numps immunity will mean one dose of mumps vaccine on or after the first birthday, a physician documented history of disease, or serologic evidence of immunity.
 Students may not begin classes until this documentation is on file in the Registrar's Office.